wigge206/RNA-isoforms-chek2/README.md

 The aim of this project is to catalogue <em>CHEK2</em> RNA isoforms using multiple molecular platforms, inlcuding short/long-read sequencing, RT-qPCR and capillary  electrophoresis.

 This project will include many collaborators, with my/our focus on using the Nanopore sequencing data to identify known and novel RNA isoforms.
-We also have some short-read sequecning data done by Vaneesia Lau which we can use to look at junction abundance.
+We also have some short-read sequecning data done by Dr Vaneesa Lau which we can use to look at junction abundance.

 ## Nanopore data
 There are two long-read sequencing projects that have *CHEK2* data: